 25 Sep How Do I Update My Trust When I Move To A New State?
-Shelly Joyner, Paralegal
+Shelly Joyner, Associate Attorney

 Trusts—as opposed to wills—are more like contracts and are designed to not have to be proven in court.
 If they don’t have to go to court, then they generally don’t have to adhere to a particular state’s laws.
 However, there are some exceptions, particularly:

 - If you’re moving to a state that has an income tax from a state that doesn’t (or vice versa), you might want to update some of the provisions in your trust.